AndGasper/new_century_motors/cloudformation-templates/cloudformation-notes.md

 # `backend-api.yaml`
 - Related file: clientSidePost.json => Mock data structure for client-side submission by an employee

+# `user-management.yaml`
+- Creates the Cognito Pool.
+(Assumes one already has a S3 Bucket for the site configured.)

 # `CreatePostFunction`
-There's an upper limit to what the raw cloudformation template will accept for lambnda function length
+There's an upper limit to what the raw cloudformation template will accept for lambnda function length, so the Lambda functions have been moved to zip files inside of a S3 bucket